Aral-Sarrafi/Object_Detection_and_Tracking/README.md

 **2. Adding a Kalman-Filter estimator to the video processing pipeline to make the predictions more accurate and smoother**

 **3. Using more advanced features such as SIFT**

+**4. Deep Learning approaches can considered instead of SVM